okolo157/scissor/README.md

 **Running the Project**
-To run the project, ensure both the backend and frontend servers are running.
+To run the project, ensure both the backend and frontend servers are running. e.g

 Backend: http://localhost:5000
 Frontend: http://localhost:3000

 # Deployment
 **Backend Deployment**
-Deploy your backend to a cloud service like Heroku, AWS, or DigitalOcean.
+Deploy the backend to a cloud service like Heroku, AWS, or DigitalOcean.
-Ensure your MongoDB connection string is properly configured in the production environment.
+Ensure the MongoDB connection string is properly configured in the production environment.
 Set up the production environment variables on your deployment platform.

 **Frontend Deployment**
-Build the frontend for production: npm run build or yarn build
+Build the frontend for production: npm run build
 Deploy the frontend build folder to a static hosting service like Render, Netlify, Vercel, or GitHub Pages.

 Update the VITE_SERVER_URL in your environment variables to point to the live backend URL.